-A leading expert in nanotechnology and chemoprevention, Dr. Shin is a highly cited physician-scientist in the field of translational head and neck cancer research.
+A leading expert in researching new drug development in nanotechnology, and in the areas of molecularly targeted therapy, and chemoprevention, Dr. Shin is a highly cited physician-scientist in the field of translational head and neck cancer research and patient care.

 Titles and Roles

 - Professor, Department of Hematology and Medical Oncology

 - Adjunct Professor of Biomedical Engineering

 - The Wallace H. Coulter Department of Biomedical Engineering at Georgia Tech and Emory University